act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 ## Applicability

-This rule applies to any HTML element that is [visible][] and has any of the below CSS properties:
+This rule applies to any HTML element that is [visible][] and has any of the below CSS properties set in the `style` attribute:

 - [word-spacing][]
 - [letter-spacing][]